code-dot-org/code-dot-org/pegasus/sites/virtual/curriculum-msm-new/1/Teacher.md

 ## Activities:
 ### <a name="Activity1"></a> 3) Dissecting a Demo

-Let’s begin by exploring a simple videogame, and then figuring out how it works.
+Let’s begin by exploring a simple video game, and then figuring out how it works.
 Open this link to play the game, and spend a minute or two exploring it.
 You can use the arrow keys to move the ninja left, right and jump - try to catch the unicorn and avoid the dragon!

 This game is made up of characters, each of which has its own behavior.
 The unicorn moves from the right to the left, as does the dragon.
 The ninja only moves when you hit the arrow keys, and can move left, right, up and down.
 We can figure out how the game works by first understanding how each character works.